mxkoder/S2_Joint_Assignment_License_Plate_Management/README.md

 - incorporating license plate types other than the UK standard implemented in 2001.
 - adding checks in the setLicensePlate method to ensure that a license plate meets the format requirements.
 - Implement pagination of the license plate search results in the client and web service.
+- Improved compatability between direct inserts into the database and post requests via the web service.
+(Currently the auto generated ids in the web service don't take into account any records inserted via insert scripts directly into the database, which would cause conflicts.)

 ## Author